jd13313/GoHaveAnAdventure/README.md

 Not much to this yet.
 I'm very new to the language and just laying down some basic groundwork for eventually actually turning this into the game.

 ### Todo
-* Figure out avoiding linebreaks mid-word in dialogue boxes
+*  ~~Figure out avoiding linebreaks mid-word in dialogue boxes~~ ✅
+*  Add support for multiple paragraphs appearing in a single dialogue box
 * Everything else :)

 ### Dev Timeline Screenshots